 The number of adults who lack skills beyond a high school diploma is a significant national concern.
-In Kansas alone, there are over 900,000 working-age adults with no meaningful postsecondary credential.
-The trend will only continue, and by 2020 it is projected that 60 percent of Kansas jobs will require workers with some form of postsecondary credentials.
-This magnifies the current difficulty employers across the state report in finding qualified workers who can fill skilled positions.
-Kansas community and technical colleges play a vital role in promoting economic prosperity for individuals and the state by delivering high-demand technical training.
+In Kansas alone, there are over 700,000 working-age adults (ages 25-64) with no meaningful postsecondary credential.
+There is significant concern of this trend continuing, while we know more and more Kansas jobs are requiring workers with some form of postsecondary credentials.
+Magnified by the difficulty faced by employers across the state, struggling to find qualified workers who can fill skilled positions, Kansas community and technical colleges will continue to play a vital role in promoting economic prosperity for all through this program.

 Community and technical colleges across Kansas are implementing Accelerating Opportunity:

 - Barton Community College